free things to do in New York City

 Opening Reception | Joseph Eze: Ihu

 A seventh solo exhibition of Nigerian artist Joseph Eze and the second in New York City.
-The artist attempts, through this exhibit, to share his perceptions and observations about individual and collective cultural identity.How does multiculturalism and globalization enhance or inhibit identity?what internal conflicts does the individual face when navigating the complexities of self identification?.How willing are we to admit and manage conflicts that arise when different cultural sensitivities overlap?
+The artist attempts, more through this exhibit, to share his perceptions and observations about individual and collective cultural identity.How does multiculturalism and globalization enhance or inhibit identity?what internal conflicts does the individual face when navigating the complexities of self identification?.How willing are we to admit and manage conflicts that arise when different cultural sensitivities overlap? less

 New York City, NY; NYC